rehypejs/rehype-minify/readme.md

 ## What is this?

-This GitHub repository is a monorepo that contains a couple utilities, ±30 plugins, and 1 preset to minify HTML:
+This GitHub repository is a monorepo that contains a couple utilities, ±30 plugins, and a preset with good and safe default, to minify HTML:

 ###### In